4 Proven Tips on How to Increase the Conversion Rate on Your Ecommerce Website

 According to the Ecommerce KPI 2019 report from Wolfgang Digital, the average conversion rate in the retail industry in 2019 reached 1.7 percent.

 Now, when you know what your goal is, you need to find out your current conversion rate.
-You also need to check how visitors behave on your website before you get into tips and approaches to increase conversions.
+You also need to check how visitors behave on your ecommerce website before you get into tips and approaches to increase conversion rate.
 Here’s how you can do that.

 Analyze your existing website